 Poppy Seeds: The Star of These Muffins

-In addition, the poppy seeds adds a delightful and unique element to an otherwise ordinary lemon muffin.
+The addition of poppy seeds adds a delightful and unique element to these muffins.
 Both visually and in texture.

 The flecks of poppy seeds speckled throughout the muffins looks amazing.
 It’s definitely appealing to the eyes.
-So be sure for your family/friends to be wowed when you serve these muffins to them.
+So be sure for your family/friends to be in awe when you serve these muffins to them.

 As For the Frosting..

 Now onto the delicious lemon flavored frosting for these lemon poppy seed cupcakes.
 You can make my super easy lemon frosting recipe down below in the recipe card.
 Or you can use your own frosting.

 But it’s really very easy to make your own frosting.
 It only takes a few simple ingredients, and best of all – it’s homemade.
 Plus, you’re avoiding all of the icky artificial ingredients in most store-brought frostings.